Close Menu

 Through using your sleep tracker, you can collect a huge amount of information: run times, sleep schedule, heart rate over time and so on.
 But all this data is meaningless if you don’t actually use it.

 Remember to use your fitness tracker’s phone app, as it’ll collate information on every metric it studies.
-Most will give you breakdowns on individual workouts or sleep sessions, like route and pace for a run or REM stages when napping, and these can be useful in helping you understand what factors to change or how to exercise differently in order to improve your fitness.
+Most will give you breakdowns on individual workouts or sleep sessions, like route and pace for a run or REM stages when napping, and these can be useful in helping you understand what factors to change or how to exercise differently to improve your fitness.

 In addition, most fitness trackers will show you the data in graphs over time, either for individual activities or for some kind of virtual fitness currency.
 This can be really helpful for seeing overall fitness trends: are you getting fitter or plateauing?
 And when you’ve used the fitness tracker long enough, you can see other trends emerge: maybe you sleep worse in warmer weather, or run slower during the winter.
 With this information, you can better understand your body.